kennylavender/development-notes/object-composition.md

 When an object forwards or delegates to another object.

-### Examples
+#### Examples

-- JavaScript Array and Object instance delegate to Array.prototype and Object.prototype
+JavaScript Array and Object instance delegate to Array.prototype and Object.prototype

-#### Dynamic Delgation
+##### Dynamic Delgation Examples

+Creating instances from a 'master' object.
+If the master is updated all instances update at runtime.

 - Ivan Sutherlands Sketchpad ( 1962 )
 - Photoshop smart objects